What are the qualities of leadership that Nelson Mandela taught us?

 “Lead from the back, and let others believe they are in front.” – Nelson Mandela

 Nothing rallies a person like knowing that they are doing something important.
-A good leader knows how to inspire a team so that know that they are doing important work which is making a difference.
+A good leader knows how to inspire a team so that they know that they are doing important work which is making a difference.
 This could be in the form of delegating big enough projects, giving responsibilities around the office, or giving consistent support or encouragement.
 This also includes the ability to listen to any suggestions so that the team know that their input – as well as their feedback – is important.

 Eager to learn